ddnexus/pagy/docs/extras/calendar.md

 #### Search frameworks storage

 _If you use `ElasticSearchRails`, `Searchkick`, `Meilisearch` the `collection` argument is just the Array of the captured search arguments that you passed to the `Model.pagy_search` method.
-That array is what pagy uses internally to setup its variables before passing it to the standard `Model.search` method to do the actual search._
+That array is what pagy uses internally to setup its options before passing it to the standard `Model.search` method to do the actual search._

 So you should use what you need from the `collection` array and do your own `Model.search(...)` in order to get the starting and